 - Muscle Weakness: A stroke may affect muscles of the face, throat, trunk, arms, and/or legs.
 This can result in difficulty with facial expressions, swallowing, speaking, using arms and hands, and balance and walking.

 - Sensory Impairments: A stroke may impact the ability to process information about your body.
-Some may have less or no sensation to touch, others may have numbness or tingling.
-Some may lose the ability to know where each body part is in space.
+Areas of the body may have numbness or tingling.
+Some individuals may lose the ability to know where each body part is in space.
 Tastes or smells can be altered.

-- Tone/spasticity: A stroke may make certain muscles contract and/or spasm uncontrollably.
+- Tone/spasticity: A stroke may make certain muscles contract and/or spasm uncontrollably, or be flaccid with no ability to move.
 This can make movement much more difficult.

-- Coordination and balance: A stroke may limit the ability to perform coordinated movements, making balance and movement more difficult.
+- Coordination and balance: A stroke may limit the ability to perform coordinated movements, making balance and movement unsteady or unsafe.

 - Language challenges – a stroke may impact the speech centers in the brain, making it difficult for survivors to understand and/or create speech.

 - Vision/spatial awareness – a stroke may impact how the brain processes visual information.
 This can make vision blurry, impair depth perception, create double vision, or create “blind spots” in the visual field.